rogerbarton/vr-modeling/Interface/source/index.rst

 These are called first and last, notably :cpp:func:`Initialize` is called after :cpp:func:`UnityPluginLoad()`.

 The two important functions for the lifecycle of a mesh are :cpp:func:`InitializeMesh` and :cpp:func:`DisposeMesh`.
-These are called whenever a :cpp:class:`LibiglMesh` is instaniated or destroyed in Unity.
+These are called whenever a :cs:class:`LibiglMesh` is instaniated or destroyed in Unity.
 This is where the C++ owned memory is allocated and deleted.

 To make these functions callable from C# we must put the declarations inside an ``extern "C"`` scope,